codex-academy/codeX_Feb2015Intro/t7-display-test-results.md

 By now you should be close to having a small TDD framework that allows you to test your code.

 Do you have a green block yet?
-If not change your function to return the expected result, to make a green block display.
+If not, change your function to return the expected result, to make a green block display.

-Try it with a different function other than the helloWorld one.
+Try it with a different function other than the `helloWorld` one.
 Make sure that you can get a red block if the function returns an unexpected result.

 **Remember to commit to Git**